dart-lang/language/working/1610 - override/proposal.md

 int foo {override get; set}
 ```

-would mean overriding a getter, and not a setter.
+would mean overriding a getter, and not a setter (and getting an error if there is no getter to override, but there is a setter).
 That's something we can't currently declare for fields.

 All in all, the `override` feature seems to interact *positively* with better getter/setter declarations.